Video Link: https://vimeo.com/475314232

 But There are Other Concerns About Soy

 The above theory is still disputed.
-But there is other research that may make you think twice about lowering your soy consumption:
+But other research may make you think twice about lowering your soy consumption:

-- Protein break down.
-A study determined that soy protein might increase protein break down in skeletal muscle.
-The scientists fed both casein and soy protein isolate to pigs for 15 weeks and concluded that: "These data suggest that the inferior quality of dietary soybean protein induces hormonally-mediated upregulation of muscle protein break down for recruitment of circulatory amino acids in a post-absorptive state."
-Protein is taken by bodybuilders to build muscle, and if it breaks down it can’t fulfill its role.
+- Protein breakdown.
+A study determined that soy protein might increase protein breakdown in skeletal muscle.
+The scientists fed both casein, and soy protein isolate to pigs for 15 weeks and concluded that: "These data suggest that the inferior quality of dietary soybean protein induces hormonally-mediated upregulation of muscle protein breakdown for recruitment of circulatory amino acids in a post-absorptive state."
+Bodybuilders take protein to build muscle; if it breaks down, it can’t fulfill its role.

 - Mineral absorption.
 Unfermented soy contains significant amounts of phytic acid, which inhibits the absorption of minerals like calcium, magnesium, iron, and zinc.